Housekeeper and Cook

 If you are already experienced in working in a similar role within services for older people, and have knowledge of tenancy management and tenant participation, then even better.
 It would also be beneficial if you held a current driving licence.
 You will also need to have a First Aid Certificate and Food Hygiene Certificate.
 However, if you do not possess these, full training will be provided to ensure you obtain these within the first few months.

-And because we take the wellbeing of our residents and staff very seriously, you won't be surprised that to work for us, you must be fully vaccinated against COVID-19 (other than in exceptional circumstances), and intend to have any further booster vaccinations that are made available.
+And because we take the wellbeing of our residents and staff very seriously, ideally you'll also be fully vaccinated against COVID-19.

 The Abbeyfield Society